Up to 60% off sofas & mattresses — limited‑time deals.

 What We Tested and How We Tested It

-Each tester spent multiple nights on the Softa mattress.
-I went first, then Marcus, then Mia, followed by a shared stint with Jenna and Ethan.
-Jamal and Carlos added shorter daytime sessions for edge support, responsiveness, and posture checks.
-The rotation let us compare notes across different body types without turning it into a lab-style protocol.
+Each tester spent multiple nights or shorter check-in sessions on the Softa.
+I went first, then Marcus, then Mia, followed by a shared stretch with Jenna and Ethan.
+Jamal and Carlos added daytime checks for edge support, responsiveness, and posture.
+That rotation gave us a more useful read across body types than a single-user impression could.

-Instead of relying only on morning notes, we logged quick observations at set intervals on the first night.
-Short entries like “hips sinking more now” or “shoulder feels lighter” created a timeline of how the foam changed over hours.
-Those notes fed into the final scores.
+Instead of relying only on morning impressions, we logged short notes during the first night as the mattress settled in.
+Comments like “hips sinking more now” or “shoulder feels lighter” helped us track how the foam changed over hours, not just how it felt in the first five minutes.

 Softa Mattress: Our Testing Experience